microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 In the example above, we create an AssistantAgent named "assistant" to serve as the assistant and a UserProxyAgent named "user_proxy" to serve as a proxy for the human user.
 1. The assistant receives a message from the user_proxy, which contains the task description.
 2. The assistant then tries to write Python code to solve the task and sends the response to the user_proxy.
 3. Once the user_proxy receives a response from the assistant, it tries to reply by either soliciting human input or preparing an automatically generated reply.
-In this specific example, since `human_input_mode` is set to `"NEVER"`, the user_proxy will not solicit human input but prepare an automatically generated reply (auto reply).
+In this specific example, since `human_input_mode` is set to `"NEVER"`, the user_proxy will not solicit human input but send an automatically generated reply (auto reply).
 More specifically, the user_proxy executes the code and uses the result as the auto-reply.
 4. The assistant then generates a further response for the user_proxy.
 The user_proxy can then decide whether to terminate the conversation.
 If not, steps 3 and 4 are repeated.

 Please find a visual illustration of how UserProxyAgent and AssistantAgent collaboratively solve the above task below: